What species do you source?

 Why is seaweed nutritious and healthy?

 Seaweed is packed with nutrients and minerals, in addition to being a low-calorie, high-fiber food.
 Seaweed is high in iodine and B12, two nutrients that are hard to come by in a vegan diet.
-Each species has its own unique nutritional profile-- Alaria marginata is high in Vitamin A and Calcium, while Pyropia Nori has 25% protein content by weight.
+Each species has its own unique nutritional profile-- Alaria marginata is high in Vitamin A and Calcium, while other kelps like Costaria and Kombu have high iodine and magnesium amounts.
 Seaweeds contain omega-3 fatty acids and compounds, like fucoidan, which has been shown to have anti-oxidative and anti-tumor properties.
 Seaweed is full of fiber, which helps with digestion.
 Seaweeds are thought to contain beneficial bioactive peptides that may help reduce high blood pressure and prevent cardiovascular disease.